-- JCCC offers personal counseling services to students on many issues, including drug and alcohol abuse. - Students seeking additional information about health problems and treatment related to alcohol and/or drug problems may contact a student counselor through the JCCC Counseling Center on the second floor of the Student Center or visit the JCCC Counseling and Advising Services webpage (jccc.edu/student-resources/personal-counseling/)on Alcohol and Drug Issues (jccc.edu/student-resources/personal-counseling/drug-alcohol-abuse.html). - JCCC alcohol/substance abuse recovery meetings are held during the school year and are open to all employeesand students in recovery or seeking help. - In addition to the programs and services offered by JCCC, many community agencies are available to assist employees and students seeking alcohol and drug counseling and treatment.
-Among these agencies is New Directions which provides the College-sponsored Employee Assistance Program (for full-time and part-time regular College staff and dependents), the Johnson County Mental Health Center, the Johnson County Substance Abuse Center, the Johnson/Leavenworth Regional Prevention Center and Heart of America Family and Children Services.
+- JCCC offers personal counseling services to students on many issues, including drug and alcohol abuse. - Students seeking additional information about health problems and treatment related to alcohol and/or drug problems may contact a student counselor through the JCCC Counseling Center on the second floor of the Student Center or visit the JCCC Counseling and Advising Services webpage (jccc Counseling and Advising Services webpage ( jccc.edu/student-resources/counseling/personal-counseling.html) on Alcohol and Drug Issues (jccc.edu/student-resources/personal-counseling/drug-alcohol-abuse.html). - JCCC alcohol/substance abuse recovery meetings are held during the school year and are open to all employees and students in recovery or seeking help. - In addition to the programs and services offered by JCCC, many community agencies are available to assist employees and students seeking alcohol and drug counseling and treatment.
+Among these agencies is New Directions, which provides the College-sponsored Employee Assistance Program (for full-time and part-time regular College staff and dependents), the Johnson County Mental Health Center, the Johnson County Substance Abuse Center, the Johnson/Leavenworth Regional Prevention Center and Heart of America Family and Children Services.
 In addition to these, many area hospitals and community agencies are available to provide drug and alcohol treatment and rehabilitation.